Residents return to find homes gone, towns devastated in path of Idalia

 The storm first made landfall Wednesday in Florida, where it razed homes and downed power poles.
 It then swung northeast, slamming Georgia, flooding many of South Carolina’s beaches and sending seawater into the streets of downtown Charleston.
 In North Carolina it poured more than 9 inches (23 centimeters) of rain on Whiteville, which flooded downtown buildings.

-Thousands of utility linemen rushed to restore power in Florida but nearly 100,000 customers were still without electricity Thursday night.
+Thousands of utility line workers rushed to restore power in Florida but nearly 95,000 customers were still without electricity Friday morning.

-The storm had moved away from the U.S. coast early Thursday and spun out into the Atlantic, still packing winds of 65 mph (105 kph).
+The storm had moved away from the U.S. coast early Thursday and spun out into the Atlantic, still packing winds of 60 mph (97 kph) on Friday.
 It could hit Bermuda on Saturday, bringing heavy rainfall and potential flash flooding to the island, according to the U.S. National Hurricane Center.

 Meanwhile, residents along the path of destruction returned to pick through piles of rubble that used to be homes.